cla-bit/eHealth/README.md

 This project was started on ***16/12/2023 4:00PM***, hence it might not be complete for some features before the deadline ***17/12/2023 2:00PM***.

-The project is written in Python and launched in Docker.
+The project is written in Python using the Django web framework and launched in Docker.
 This simplifies the project’s initial deployment.

 # Features